 - Recurrent cellulitis (skin infection)

-- Loss of hair on feet, ankle, and/or lower leg
+- Loss of hair on feet, ankles, and/or lower legs

 - Varicocele pain